Mr Paul Bristow, Kidney Care UK

 Dela is the founder of Gift of Living Donation an organisation that works to raise awareness of living kidney donation in the Black Community.
 She is the author of More Than a Match, a book she wrote after coming forward as a living kidney donor for a family member.
 She is also the co-writer and producer of We Are Family, an educational film on a living kidney donation.
 She was a member of the Living Donation and Kidney Transplantation 2020 Strategy Implementation Group and is a member of NBTA.
 She is passionate about improving the quality of life for black patients with CKD through living kidney donation here in the UK and in Nigeria.

-Ms Andrea Brown, National Kidney Federation
+David Coyle, National Kidney Federation

 Mr Michael Nation, Kidney Research UK